CoughKing/learn_python/README.md

 01. Nothing that Matters.
 Just a concept of typecasting.
 02. Basics Data Types and variables.
-03. Various Operators and User Input
+03. Various Operators and User Input.
-04. If Statements and Conditions
+04. If Statements and Conditions.
+05. Loops